Kate the baker

 • 2 garlic cloves finely chopped

-• 4 tomatoes diced
+• 4 tomatoes seeded and diced

 • 1 red pepper diced